AdamLevin7/labcodes/VectorOverlay/Example_VectorOverlay.md

 [FindContactIntervals](https://github.com/USCBiomechanicsLab/labcodes/blob/master/Documentation_General.md#function-findcontactintervals)

 ### Find Plate Corners
-Find the location of the force plate corners using the function findplate.
+Find the location of the force plate corners using the function _findplate_.
 You can use framestart to select another frame in the video to use for the selection (ie. if person is on the plate and blocks one of the corners).
-Use the label argument to add a message that you want to remember (ie. Select both plates with Atttila49 FIRST).
+Use the _label_ argument to add a message that you want to remember (ie. Select both plates with Atttila49 FIRST).
 Corners should be selected in a CW direction starting with the TOP LEFT CORNER.

 ```
 plate_area = findplate(os.path.join(path_video, file1_video),framestart=0,